Wabulacinus: Species

-Originally described as a species of Thylacinus, it is known only from two Riversleigh deposits, the Neville's Garden and Mike's Menagerie sites.
+Originally described as a species of Thylacinus, it is known only from one Riversleigh deposit, the Neville's Garden Site.
 It differs from the type species in aspects of the teeth.
 It was named after Brian Mackness, for their long-term commitment to Australian Vertebrate Palaeontology.

 In 2003, Stephen Wroe reported a tooth referable to Wabulacinus sp. from older Riversleigh deposits, specifically the Late Oligocene White Hunter site.

 Description

 The skull of Wabulacinus is poorly known, with the only preserved material being a maxilla, two dentaries and isolated teeth.
 Based on the short size of the dentary, W. ridei probably had a relatively broad snout compared to W. macknessi.
 The maxilla is represented by a fragment retaining the first two molars.
 The infraorbital foramen is positioned above where the posterior root of the third premolar would be, and is fully enclosed by the maxilla.
 Stylar cusps B and D on the first molar are completely absent, while the talon and protocone are both reduced in size.
 Both the preparacrista and centrocrista crests are almost parallel to each other.
 In addition, the first molar lacks a sulcus for the next molar.
 The second molar has a reduced stylar cusp D, while stylar cusp B is entirely absent.
 Posterior cingulids are present but poorly developed, whereas the buccal cingulids are well pronounced.

 The dentary of W. macknessi has diastema (gap) between the canine and premolar teeth, with two mental foramina positioned under the posterior root of the first premolar and the anterior root of the third premolar.
 In contrast, W. ridei lacks diastema between its teeth and has only one mental foramen, which is just under the anterior root of the second premolar.
 Both the upper and lower dentition retain anterior cingula.
 In addition, all molars display a longitudinal blade formed by the hypoconid being positioned lingually (towards the tongue) from the paracristid.
 The crest in front of the paracone (known as the preparacrista) is almost parallel to the tooth row.
 Similar to species of Thylacinus, the metaconid cusp is vestigial or completely absent.
 The molars of W. ridei are completely void of an entoconid cusp, whereas W. macknessi retains an entoconid on all molars except for the fourth lower molar.